 Celsius was selling lately 10% of equity for 12 mUSD via the BnkToTheFuture platform.
-This translates into a 120 mUSD valuation of Celsius equity.
-Which makes 1132 USD per Celsius user.
+This translates into a 120 mUSD valuation of Celsius equity, which makes 1132 USD per Celsius user.

 Celius earns the revenues as service fees – it takes 20% from the interest payments.
 Celsius has paid in the last 18 months in total 14 mUSD interest to the borrowers.
 This means the revenues in the last 18 months were 14 / 80 * 20 = 3.5 mUSD revenues.
-This makes per last 1 year 2.33 mUSD revenues.
+This makes per the last 1 year 2.33 mUSD revenues.
 Does this justify a 120 mUSD equity valuation?
 Let’s calculate this with the DCF model.

 Here are the input parameters:

-This valuation is justified when the company operating income will grow annually 74% in the next 5 years.
+This valuation is justified when the company operating income will grow annually by 74% in the next 5 years.
 This might be a little bit over-optimistic.
-However, if we factor in expected Bitcoin and crypto markets price appreciation, then this might look like a reasonable valuation.
+However, if we factor in expected Bitcoin and crypto markets price appreciation, this might look like a reasonable valuation.